mcoria/sosa/README.md

 # SOSA — Scalable Orchestrator for Self‑Play and Analysis (Chess)

-SOSA is a multi‑module Java project that orchestrates chess games and analysis across distributed workers.
-It integrates with Lichess for live games and uses RabbitMQ to coordinate work between a master process and workers.
+SOSA is a lichess microservice client built on top of chesstango and kubernetes.
+It orchestrates multiple chess games across a distributed set of workers.
+It uses Kubernetes and RabbitMQ to coordinate work between a master process and workers.
 The project is built with Spring Boot 3, Java 21, and Maven.

 ## Modules